shmookey/termconfig/README.md

 My configuration files for command line tools.

-set up hooks:
-./install

-apply configurations for the first time:
+After cloning for the first time simply run:

-./apply
+> ./install

+That's it!
+All your configuration files are set up and working.
+This will be automatic for all future pulls.